-For example, for the 2020 Super Bowl, brands like Mountain Dew, Doritos and Pepsi created sponsored AR lens for Snapchat.
+For example, for the 2020 Super Bowl, brands like Mountain Dew, Doritos, and Pepsi created sponsored AR lenses for Snapchat.
 These lenses were extensions of their TV ads that played during the Super Bowl, created to reach a wider audience.

 Design a sponsored geofilter